 The goals of our K-12 program are to 1) excite students and their teachers about science through hands on activities in their own backyards; 2) encourage students to consider a career in science; 3) promote environmental stewardship.
-We collaborate with Massachusetts Audubon, the Gulf of Maine Institute, and The Governor's Academy to provide local middle and high school
+We collaborate with Mass Audubon, the Gulf of Maine Institute, and The Governor's Academy to provide local middle and high school

 students with opportunities to perform hands-on scientific research